CAREamics/careamics.github.io/docs/guides/dev_resources/website.md

     notebook card, the actual image should be placed in `docs/assets/notebook_covers`.
     4. `source` is the path to the notebook in the `careamics-examples` repository.
     5. `destination` is the category in the `applications` folder where the notebook will be copied to (e.g. all notebooks using `Noise2Void` are in the `Noise2Void` category).
+    6. `tags` are shown on the notebook card and inform on the characteristic of the data.
+These are comma separated values.
-    6. You can add multiple notebooks!
+    7. You can add multiple notebooks!
 2. You can test that the notebook was correctly added by running `sh scripts/notebooks.sh` then `mkdocs serve`.